Health services

 Pregnancy can represent a time of increased risk of exposure to violence for both mothers and babies.
 Many pregnant people have regular contact with health-care professionals during pregnancy, which presents an opportunity to identify and respond to violence (see Pregnant people).

-The AIHW is working with the Commonwealth Department of Health and Aged Care and states and territories to develop the Perinatal Mental Health pilot data collection.
+The AIHW is working with the Commonwealth Department of Health, Disability and Ageing and states and territories to develop the Perinatal Mental Health pilot data collection.
 This novel data collection will contain data from antenatal and postnatal perinatal mental health screening conducted in participating public maternity hospitals and maternal and child family health clinics; and some of the screening tools included in the pilot cover data on FDSV risk.
 Analysis of the pilot data will inform decisions about the appropriateness and feasibility of capturing this information on an ongoing basis (AIHW 2022b).
+Family violence risk factor screening data from New South Wales public health services were included for the first time in the report Perinatal mental health screening in Australia (AIHW 2024; Box 3).

 See also Pregnant people.